hubertgdev/empty-platformer/Docs/shoot.md

 ![`Shoot` component inspector](./images/shoot.png)

+## Aim modes

+Depending on the projection of your main camera in the scene, the aiming input won't be processed the same way.
+By default, the aiming position is computed using [`Camera.ScreenToWorldPoint()`](https://docs.unity3d.com/ScriptReference/Camera.ScreenToWorldPoint.html) if your projection is orthographic, or with [`Camera.ScreenPointToRay()`](https://docs.unity3d.com/ScriptReference/Camera.ScreenPointToRay.html) if your projection is perspective.

+You can customize this behavior with the ***Aiming Projection*** parameter in the inspector.
+You can also automatize how the aim is processed by enabling the ***Use Main Camera Projection*** parameter.

+### Using orthographic projection

+In the first case, using orthographic projection, the aim point is resolved very easily: since there's no perspective in orthographic mode, the computed world point will basically be the position in the scene of the rendered pixel on the mouse pointer.

+### Using perspective projection

+In the second case, using perspective projection, the mouse position on the screen is converted in a raycast, on which is applied the perspective. **This means that a collider must handle the cursor**.
+If the background of your scene is empty, this mode won't work.
+You can just add a *Quad* 3D object behind your scene, rescale it and disable its renderer, it will be enough.
+Note that the position or the orientation of the hit objects by the raycast doesn't affect the Z component of the computed aim position, since the **Aim With Mouse Z Position** parameter is used to correct it.

 ## Parameters

 - **Shoot Action**: Defines the user inputs (using [the new *Input System*](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0)) to make the player shoot.
 - **Aim Position Action**: Defines the user inputs (using [the new *Input System*](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0)) to let the player aim toward a position.
 Used only if *`Aiming Type`* parameter is set to *Aim With Mouse*.
 - **Aiming Type**: Defines if the player is aiming using the `tranform.right` vector of the object, or using mouse pointer.
+- **Use Main Camera Projection**: If enabled, the ***Aiming Projection*** value is defined by the *Main Camera*'s ***Projection*** setting.
+- **Aiming Projection**: Defines the way that the aiming position is processed.
+See more in the *Aim modes* section above.
 - **Shoot Range**: Defines the range of the shoot action.
 - **Shoot Cooldown**: Defines the cooldown of the shoot action.
 - **Shootable Objects Layer**: Defines the physics layer of objects that can be shot.